abhinav-raman99/resource-explorer-geogebra/README.md

 along with all the names of the contributors, the description and a simple listing of all the tags (which includes categories, tags and topics).
 How you arrange the page and how you present these values is up to you (and it doesn't really matter as long as the layout is clean and simple).

+For the **third task** please answer the questions listed at the bottom of this document and write them in a text file called `answers.txt` in the projects root directory.
+We only need textual answers here, no coding is needed.

 `Notice`: you may find in code the term _material_.
 It's the same thing as _resource_.